openstack-archive/anvil/docs/source/topics/gettingstarted.rst

 Network configuration
 ~~~~~~~~~~~~~~~~~~~~~

-We need to adjust the configuration of DEVSTACKpy to reflect our above
+We need to adjust the configuration of ANVIL to reflect our above network configuration.
-network configuration.

-Please reference
+Please reference:

 http://docs.openstack.org/diablo/openstack-compute/admin/content/configuring-networking-on-the-compute-node.html

-If you need to adjust those variables the matching config variables in
+If you need to adjust those variables the matching config variables in ``anvil.ini`` are:
-``stack.ini`` are:

 ::